opacut/Randolph/Documents/Bugs.md

 ## H1 Critical

-* [ ] The tutorial does not end with the story screen
 * [ ] Passage into cave is not blocked
-* [ ] Nullref exception if game is restarted while player is on `ClimbableRope`
-    * Need to disable instead of destroying
 * [ ] Add missing items to item database

 ## H1 Major